mokeWe/openmeters/README.md

   - [x] persisted to disk
   - [ ] themes/color schemes

+## usage

+Upon launch you'll see a configuration page where you can select which applications to monitor, along with a list of available modules to display.
+By default, all applications are selected, and the LUFS meter is enabled.

+Switch to the "visuals" tab to view the selected modules.
+Show/hide the top bar by pressing `ctrl+shift+h`.
+Rearrange modules by dragging and dropping them.
+Right click on a module to access its settings.

 ## build and run

 1. Ensure you have a working Rust toolchain.
 The recommended way is via [rustup](https://rustup.rs/).